5–THE SECOND SEPTENARY OF SELF-MATURATION (VIII–XIV)

 CARD AT A GLANCE

-Core theme: Transformation through voluntary suspension
+Core theme: Transformation through chosen suspension

 Common keywords: